EmanueleGurini/react-githubsearch/README.md

 # Frontend Mentor - GitHub user search app solution

-I'm still working on this challenge.
-Some months ago I had already done this challenge, but I was not satisfied with Material UI, which I used to build all the components; so, I decided to start again with raw CSS.
-Do not use MUI.

 This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents